cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: 'This is an oasis with a mission, custom-designed for we the people to linger and investigate how best to rescue our humanity.'
+        text: 'This is an oasis with a mission, custom-designed for we the people to linger awhile and investigate how best to rescue our humanity.'
   -
     type: paragraph
     content: